What Is Chemical Evolution?

 Fatty Acids remain suspended in warm water, growing in number as the cycle repeats.
 When fatty acid concentrations are high enough, they bunched together, automatically self-assembling into a stable ball!
 It happens because water molecules are attracted to the oxygen heads of the fatty acids, sort of like a magnet.
 But water repels their oily carbon tails.

-When fatty acids pass near each other, their tails are pushed together by water, forming a ball.
+When fatty acids pass near each other, water pushes their tails together, forming a ball.
 As fatty acid collections continue increasing, they combine to make large skins!
 If fluctuations in the skins make the edges touch, water forces those fused.
 The result is a stable hollow container similar to a living cell’s membrane or skin!

 The development of these membranes and many other molecules and chemical systems that scientists have observed demonstrate a fundamental principle: Chemical Evolution can give new characteristics and abilities.
 Because of this, scientists hypothesize that chemical evolution could give rise to systems that are fully capable of reproduction under the right circumstances!